ZaidRafi0/Robotic-Arm/README.md

-# Robotic Arm — [Your Project Name]
+# Inverse Kinematics Robotic Arm

-> One-line description. e.g. "A 6-DOF desktop robotic arm with a redesigned base and gripper, built around MG996R servos and an Arduino Uno."
+> A 4-DOF desktop robotic arm with a redesigned base and gripper, built around MG996R and MG90 servos and an Arduino Uno

 ![Demo](media/demo.gif)
 <!-- Put your demo GIF here.
 This is the most important thing in the whole README.